Jessica Sigsworth

-Jessica Lucy Sigsworth (born 13 October 1994) is an English footballer who plays as a striker for Leicester City in the FA Women's Super League.
-She previously played for Notts County, Doncaster Rovers Belles and Manchester United, and has represented England at numerous youth levels.
+Jessica Lucy Sigsworth (born 13 October 1994) is an English former professional footballer who played as a striker for Manchester United, Sheffield United, Notts County, Doncaster Rovers Belles and Leicester City, and has represented England at numerous youth levels.

 Sigsworth won the Golden Boot award for most goals scored during the 2017–18 FA WSL 2 season and the 2018–19 FA Women's Championship.

 Early life

 Sigsworth, aged seven, started her youth career playing for Branton Boys.
 Her twin brother played for Branton and the coach asked her if she wanted to play.
 After playing for Doncaster Rovers Belles Juniors, she moved to Sheffield United Girls’ Centre of Excellence, where she broke into the England under-17 squad.
 After three seasons, she returned to Doncaster Belles.

 As a youth, Sigsworth was a fan of Manchester United and dreamed of playing for the club.

 Club career

 Doncaster Rovers Belles, 2011–15

 Sigsworth began her senior career by signing with Doncaster Rovers Belles in 2011.
 She made her senior debut on 23 July 2011 in a 3–0 defeat against Birmingham City.
 In four years, she scored seven goals in 41 appearances.